Subject Matter

 4. Technical Availability

-a) temporary or permanent interruption of access to the Platform;
+a) Temporary or permanent interruption of access to the Platform.

 5. Third-Party Information

-6. Changes to the Platform
+6. Modifications to the Platform

-7. Limitation of Damage Claims
+7. Limitation of Claims for Damages

-a) unlawful use of the Platform by the user or Member;
+a) Unlawful use of the Platform by the user or Member.

 9. Applicability of the Disclaimer

-Annex 1 – Platform Methodology
+Annex 1 – Platform Operating Procedures

-1. Overview of Platform Services
+1. Overview of Services on the Platform

 The COSH!
 Platform offers various functionalities and information to users, including:

-a) Store Overview: an overview of Members, including multi-brand stores, Flagships, second-hand stores, packaging-free stores and clothing libraries;
+a) Store Overview: An overview of Members, including multi-brand stores, Flagships, second-hand stores, packaging-free stores, and clothing libraries.

 2. Store Overview and Filters